isomerpages/moe-yuminpri/_our-parents-portal/Sexuality Education.md

-Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form.
+Parents who wish to opt their children out of the **Growing Years (GY) programme** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Parent%20Opt.pdf).
+The completed opt-out form is to be submitted by ***04/11/2022***.